theratioproject/simple/doc/Lists.md

 ```

 ## Declaring List.
-As earlier discussed in [Low and High ordered variables](Low and High ordered variables.md)
+As earlier discussed in [Low and High ordered variables](Low and High ordered variables.md), we can declare List in two ways but in this chapter, we'll be discussing `Lists` declared from parent class.
+We'll also discuss the methods attached to them.